lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

         one may want to provide more than 1 cron timer.  (default: 'H H * * 6' to run weekly)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
-    :java-version: Version of Java to use for the build. (default: openjdk8)
+    :java-version: Version of Java to use for the Maven build. (default: openjdk8)
     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-goals: The maven goals to perform for the build.